igwed93/alx-system_engineering-devops/0x02-shell_redirections/README.md

-2-hellofile displays the contents of the /etc/passwd file 3-twofiles displays the contents of two files at once 4-lastlines displays the last 10 lines of /etc/passwd
+2-hellofile displays the contents of the /etc/passwd file 3-twofiles displays the contents of two files at once 4-lastlines displays the last 10 lines of /etc/passwd 5-firslines displays the first 10 lines of /etc/passwd